The end of the first season of Westworld has left me with many questions…

 Does this mean there’s an entirely separate operational structure for each additional world?
 The control room only seemed to focus on Westworld (though we don’t know that for a certainty).
 None of the main characters ever seemed to be working on Japanese hosts (and we’re shown what appears to be an entirely separate backstage).
 Are they going rogue, too?
 Will cowboys and Indians be laying siege to Oda Nobunaga’s castle?

 And ultimately, how many other parks are there?
 Were they new “gates” opened by Delos to maximize their investment?
-And since they weren’t part of Ford and Arnold’s original plans, is they why Ford never seems to show much interest in them?
+And since they weren’t part of Ford and Arnold’s original plans, is that why Ford never seems to show much interest in them?

 That whole Mars thing